 One thing that frustrates many drivers is the cost of car insurance.
 While this may seem like small potatoes to some, this is a financial responsibility that others find difficult to afford.

 If you are looking for a way to purchase coverage without paying more than you can afford, no down payment car insurance would be your best bet.
 Here is a guide that will help you understand the ins and outs of this particular type of policy.

 The first thing you need to understand is how this works.
 When you typically get an insurance quote,

 Here is a stat that may surprise you – on average an American spends $1503 per year for car insurance.
 Now think, can you pay this amount right away?

-Car insurance is not an option, it is a necessity, so it is not like you can make a decision to avoid coverage.
+Car insurance is not an option, it is a requirement, so it is not like you can decide to avoid coverage.

-A car insurance without down payment is actually quite simple; instead of paying the entire premium up front, you will be allowed to break up the payments into monthly installments.
-For people who are quoted prices that are four figures, this is certainly a great option.
+Car insurance without a down payment is quite simple; instead of paying the entire premium up front, you will be allowed to break up the payments into monthly installments.
+For people who get quoted prices that are four figures, this is undoubtedly a great option.

 The Pros And Cons

-- You can avoid paying a very large amount at one time.
+- You can avoid paying an enormous amount at one time.
 Since the payments will be broken up into much smaller increments, they will be more manageable.

 - Since you will not be responsible for paying the full amount at once, you can purchase a higher level of coverage.
 For instance, you can choose a comprehensive policy instead of one that meets the minimum of your state.